 Impact

-A path handling flaw was introduced in several Apple operating systems, allowing an application to bypass directory restrictions and access files outside its intended scope.
-The flaw is rooted in improper validation of file system paths, a classic directory traversal weakness.
-If successfully exploited, the application can gain root privileges, giving it full control over the device and the ability to modify system files or execute arbitrary code.
+A path handling flaw occurs when file system paths are not properly validated, allowing an application to access files outside its intended scope.
+If an attacker succeeds, the application can acquire root privileges, giving full control over the device to modify system files or execute arbitrary code.

 Affected Systems

 Apple iOS and iPadOS versions earlier than 26.3, macOS Sonoma 14.8.4 and earlier versions, macOS Tahoe 26.3 and earlier, visionOS 26.3 and earlier.
-All driver and application contexts on these operating systems are susceptible as the vulnerability exists in core path handling APIs.
+The vulnerability exists in core path handling APIs for all driver and application contexts on these operating systems.

 Risk and Exploitability